HakAl/zen/docs/development/implementation_plan.md

   Gaps & Solutions

-  1. "No tests found" detection (biggest gap)
+  1. "No tests found" detection
   The agent can loop forever if tests don't exist.
 Need to detect patterns like:
   "no tests ran"
   "collected 0 items"